Who I Work With

 for the self-aware ones who are tired of feeling stuck

-If you look like you’re functioning but your nervous system still feels like it’s bracing, this work may be for you.
+If you look like you’re functioning but still feel anxious, exhausted, on edge, or stuck underneath, this work may be for you.

 I work with adults who are thoughtful, self-aware, emotionally attuned, and often very good at holding it together.

 You may already understand your patterns.
 You may have done years of therapy.
-You may know exactly where your anxiety, people-pleasing, overthinking, or relationship patterns come from.
+You may know exactly where your anxiety, people-pleasing, overthinking, relationship patterns, or need to stay in control come from.

 But knowing why you feel this way is not always the same as feeling different.